-This is our comprehensive SEO gig, designed to improve your website rankings by following a proven approach over a few months.
+This is our comprehensive SEO service, designed to improve your website rankings by following a proven approach over a few months.

-Before we get into the details, here are some of the results we have achieved with this gig.
+Before we get into the details, here are some of the results we have achieved with this service.

 First, we started in late September 2017.
 This is a local site, showing 485/month organic traffic in Ahrefs.
 They are now up to 2127/month and climbing, for a 340% increase in organic traffic in 10 months.

 Our next example is great results in one month – we started working with this client on May 2nd and ended June 2nd, but the results are still coming in.
 From 162/mo to 579/mo, a 260% increase in one month!

 We offer four service levels for this gig: Starter, Basic, Standard, and Premium.
 The main difference between the levels is the number of pages we will do and the strength of the backlinks.

 For all levels, this is the most complete SEO gig you’ll find anywhere for this price.
 Compare what we do here to anything else out there, and you’ll see no one comes close.

 In the first month we set up an analytics dashboard, technical audit, deep keyword research, data-based on page SEO recommendations and implementation, and we build backlinks.
 In months 2+, we add data-based content writing and more backlinks in place of the one-time work that’s already done.
 This gig is designed to consistently improve your rankings based on statistical analysis.
 Here are the details: